Emergency Medical Evacuation Insurance for Egypt: Costs, Limits & Tips

 Does evacuation mean I’ll be flown back to my home country?

 Not always.
-Medical evacuation usually covers transport to the nearest suitable medical facility.
-Returning home depends on medical necessity and the exact policy wording.
+Medical evacuation usually means transfer to the nearest suitable medical facility.
+Returning home depends on medical necessity, insurer approval, and the exact policy wording.

 What evacuation limit should I choose for Egypt?